CJepps/Musical-Matcher/README.md

 - each game page features information on the time remaining in the game and the number of moves made.
 ![picture of game information section](assets/images/screenshots/music-matcher-game-info.PNG)
 - If a card is mismatched, a horrible noise is played.
-- If a card is matched correctly with another, a pleasant noise is played
+- If a card is matched correctly with another, a pleasant noise is played.
-- If the game is won, pleasant audio is played and the victory modal is displayed, congratulating the user .
+- If the game is won, pleasant audio is played and the victory modal is displayed, congratulating the user.
 ![picture of winning the game](assets/images/screenshots/music-matcher-wongame.PNG)
 - If the game is lost, a corresponding audio is played and a gamover modal is displayed.
 ![picture of losing the game](assets/images/screenshots/music-matcher-gameover.PNG)